abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 SOC Analysts can be Clark Kent (superman) touching multiple parts of tech, having a grip over some and idea of many helps many times.
 Also the questions in a basic SOC job can start from any section above or below and land to this part of page.
 I will try to keep it concise to the topic.

-Note : SOC Analysts work around many different tech, so questions expect to judge the knowledge around some system, which can make resonse (or handling) around some Incident/Attack better.
+Note : SOC Analysts work around many different tech, so questions expect to judge the knowledge around some system, which can make response (or handling) around some Incident/Attack better.

 Note-2 : Questions in SOC Analyst Role and Incident Response are expected to be asnwered with scenarios and response action, so cover all possible paths you can think of.